o-laurent/bayesian_tree/README.md

 # A Bayesian Decision Tree Algorithm

 This is an implementation of the paper: [A Bayesian Decision Tree Algorithm](https://arxiv.org/abs/1901.03214) by Nuti et al.

+This is a fork from the original outdated implementation.

 ## Feature Support